drduh/YubiKey-Guide/README.md

 # Sign with an existing key (optional)

-If you already have a pgp key you may want to sign your new key with the old one to help prove that your new key is infact controlled by you.
+If you already have a PGP key, you may want to sign the new key with the old one to prove that the new key is controlled by you.

-Export your existing key to move it to the working keyring.
-From a different terminal do:
+Export your existing key to move it to the working keyring:

 ```console
 $ gpg --export-secret-keys --armor --output /tmp/new.sec
 ```

-to export your old key and then
+Then sign the new key:

 ```console
 $ gpg  --default-key $OLDKEY --sign-key $KEYID